ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The AnyButtonPressed method returns true if any of the controller buttons are being pressed and this can be useful to determine if an action can be taken whilst the user is using the controller.

+#### IsButtonPressed/1

+  > `public bool IsButtonPressed(ButtonAlias button)`

+  * Parameters
+   * `ButtonAlias button` - The button to check if it's being pressed.
+  * Returns
+   * `bool` - Is true if the button is being pressed.

+The IsButtonPressed method takes a given button alias and returns a boolean whether that given button is currently being pressed or not.

 ### Example

 `VRTK/Examples/002_Controller_Events` shows how the events are utilised and listened to.
 The accompanying example script can be viewed in `VRTK/Examples/Resources/Scripts/VRTK_ControllerEvents_ListenerExample.cs`.